survivejs/webpack-book/manuscript/optimizing/05_separating_manifest.md

 ## Conclusion

 Our project has basic caching behavior now.
 If you try to modify *app.js* or *component.js*, the vendor bundle should remain the same.

-But what's contained in the build?
-You can figure that out by *Analyzing Build Statistics*, as we'll do in the next chapter.
+To recap:

+* Webpack maintains a **manifest** containing information needed to run the application.
+* If the manifest changes, the change will invalidate the containing bundle.
+* To overcome this problem, the manifest can be extracted to a bundle of its own using the `CommonsChunkPlugin`.
+* Certain plugins allow you to write the manifest to the generated *index.html*.
+It is also possible to extract the information to a JSON file.
+The JSON is useful with *Server Side Rendering*.
+* **Records** allow you to store module IDs across builds.
+The approach is useful if you rely on code splitting approaches.
+As a downside you have to track the records file somehow.

+I will show you how to analyze the build statistics in the next chapter.
+This analysis is essential for figuring out how to improve the build result.